get-set-fetch/scraper/README.md

 ## Browser Extension
 This project is based on lessons learned developing [get-set-fetch-extension](https://github.com/get-set-fetch/extension), a scraping browser extension for Chrome and Firefox.

-Both projects share the same storage, scenarios, plugins concepts but unfortunately no code.
+Both projects share the same storage, pipelines, plugins concepts but unfortunately no code.
 I'm planning to fix this in the next versions so code from scraper can be used in the extension.